codacy/codacy-coverage-reporter/README.md

 ## Setup

 Codacy assumes that coverage is previously configured for your project.
-The supported coverage formats are JaCoCo, Cobertura and LCOV.
+The supported coverage formats can be found [here](https://github.com/codacy/coverage-parser).

 1. Setup the project API token.
 You can find the token in Project -> Settings -> Integrations -> Project API.